 received in the Office of Admission by the deadline date for priority

-Rolling Admission is after the final deadline and evaluated on a case-by-case basis.
+Rolling admission takes place after the final deadline on a case-by-case basis.

 The Office of Graduate Admission is available to you during the